How ICS2 works

 Does the US have any similar security screening systems in place for imports?

-Yes, the US has used the Known Shipper criteria since 2006.
-A shipper has to be part of the Known Shipper database for their shipment to be loaded on an aircraft.
+Yes, the U.S. has used the Known Shipper program since 2006.
+A shipper must be listed in the Known Shipper database for their shipment to be loaded onto an aircraft.